 Take the saucepan off the heat, transfer the dough to a clean mixing bowl and let it cool to lukewarm.

-Using a wooden spoon or a hand mixer, gradually stir in as many eggs to the batter one at a time until it is shiny and clings to a wooden spoon in peaks.
-It is best to whisk the last egg in a small bowl and add just enough of it to the dough until it has the right consistency.
-The batter should be creamy, definitely not runny or firm.
+Using a wooden spoon or a mixer, gradually stir into the dough, one at a time, as many eggs as it takes to make it shiny and stick to a wooden spoon in peaks.
+It is best to whisk the last egg in a small bowl and add just enough of it to the dough in batches until it has the right consistency.
+The dough must be spreadable, in no case runny or solid.

-Fill the dough into a piping bag with a round hole nozzle or a star nozzle and pipe strips about 10 cm long onto a baking sheet lined with baking paper.
-Leave enough space between them.
-Gently pull the surface of each strip with a fork if you used a round hole nozzle.
+Fill the dough into a piping bag with a round hole nozzle or a star nozzle and pipe on a baking tray lined with baking paper about 10 cm long strips with plenty of space between them.

-Bake the eclairs in a preheated oven at 190 °C top and bottom heat for about 30 minutes until golden brown and let them cool down.
+Bake the pastries in a preheated oven at 190 °C top and bottom heat for about 35 minutes until golden brown and let them cool down.

 Preparation of the filling

-Add vanilla and whip briefly to a homogeneous cream.
+Add vanilla and whip again briefly to a homogeneous cream.

 Filling the eclairs

-Fill the eclairs with the buttercream by filling a piping bag with a thin, long nozzle, inserting the nozzle into each pastry piece and piping the cream into the cavity of the pastry.
-Alternatively, you can cut each pastry piece in half lengthwise, pipe the buttercream onto the bottom piece using a piping bag and a star nozzle, and place the top piece on top.
+Fill the choux pastry pieces with the cream by placing the cream in a piping bag with a thin, long nozzle, inserting the nozzle into each pastry piece and piping the cream into the cavity of the pastry.
+Alternatively, you can cut each pastry piece in half lengthwise, pipe the cream onto the bottom piece using a piping bag and a star nozzle, and place the top piece on top.